-The Rockfax grade tables offer a flexible and accurate comparison from the main world grading system to the unique British Trad Grade.
-There is also a bouldering grade table.
+The Rockfax grade tables offer a flexible and accurate comparison from the main world grading systems to the unique British Trad Grade and UK Tech Grade.

 Free Use for Poster Printing

-Download Safe Trad Routes PDF – Compare UK trad grades with well-protected sport routes, UIAA, USA, Norway and Australian systems.
+Download UK Trad Grade Conversion Table PDF – Compare UK trad grades with the main international grading systems.

 Download Bouldering Grade PDF – Comparison between Font, V and UK tech grades.